Carrotww/Carrotww/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/Ah3zHH7hvsSB2/giphy.gif" />

-## I'm a Associate Software Engineer at Acentura
+## I'm a Security Engineer at SK shieldus

-- 👨‍💻 I’m currently working on AI and django projects using python with Sparta.
+- 👨‍💻 I will working on AI and django projects using python with Sparta 9-9.
 - 📚 Learning everything about Backend and algorithm technologies.
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.